Digital Photography Tips, Tutorials and Resources

-From the number of editions, number of prints, grouping of photos, and other things, theres a lot that you need to include in the design of the certificate.
+From the number of editions, number of prints, grouping of photos, and other information, there’s a lot that you’ll need to keep in mind when designing your certificate of authenticity.

-However, a few important things should definitely be a part of the certificate of authenticity for your photography.
+Here are a few important things that should definitely be a part the certificate of authenticity for your photography:

 - Title (certificate of authenticity)

 - Size of the print

 Here are the few templates for photography authenticity certificates:

 In this certificate template, you can see the name of the photographer or their company entitled with the title to the certificate.
 There are limited options that cover all the important factors of authentication.

 The title is the name of the photograph or album, edition number is what edition you are selling, size of the prints, date and location of the sale and signature of the photographer.
 This information can help the photographer to keep a record for later.